giancorr/robust_uav_navigation/README.md

 Each ROS2 package used in this system provides specific functionality for the VIO recovery pipeline:

 - **babyk_drone_manager**: Handles TF broadcasting, basic movement management, and general safety bounds.
+- **drone_odometry**: Provides odometry conversion and ground truth processing for the UAV.
 - **open_vins**: The MSCKF-based Visual-Inertial Odometry estimator used as the primary source of pose estimation.
 - **path_planner**: Calculates global collision-free paths for autonomous exploration.
 - **traj_interp**: Interpolates global paths into smooth local trajectory setpoints for PX4.